Shopify/hydrogen-v1/docs/components/primitive/mediafile.md

 [`Video`](https://shopify.dev/api/hydrogen/components/primitive/video), an [`ExternalVideo`](https://shopify.dev/api/hydrogen/components/primitive/externalvideo), or a [`ModelViewer`](https://shopify.dev/api/hydrogen/components/primitive/modelviewer) depending on the `mediaContentType` of the
 `media` provided as a prop.

-The component outputs the HTML element corresponding to the rendered Hydrogen component.
+The component outputs the HTML element that corresponds to the rendered Hydrogen component.
 You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.

 ## Example code